xlshhzl/learngit/readme.txt

 git is a contron system
-git is free software gpl
+git is free software gp
+git has a stage l